 - EKG: continuous monitoring during entire procedure

-- Ultrasonic cleaning and scaling of all accessible tooth surfaces above and below the gum line are performed.
+- Ultrasonic cleaning and scaling of all accessible tooth surfaces above and below the gum line

 - Removal of excessive gum tissue in order to eliminate dental "pockets" in which bacteria may grow

 - Teeth polishing: This procedure consists of high speed polishing of all accessible tooth surfaces